Axway/api-builder-docs/content/en/docs/release_notes/oyo.md

 ## Features

 * #7439: The HTTP request ID is now accessible in flows from `$.request.id` when using [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas).
-* #7436: The "Share your feedback" button in the UI now links to the Aha! ideas portal.
+* #7436: The "Share your feedback" button in the UI now links to the Axway community ideas portal.

 ## Fixes